Mazlan has an affinity for insightful facts that he loves to share with others.

 - Tim Abell as Hunter

 - Chelsea Rae Bernier as Lauren

 - Starred Eric Roberts, Maureen McCormick, Shanley Caswell.

-All the people in Storybrooke are fairy tale characters that are under a curse by the Evil Queen.
-Emma, the long lost daughter of Snow White and Prince Charming, was the only one who can break this spell and save them all.
+All the people in Storybrooke are fairy tale characters that are under the Evil Queen’s spell.
+Emma, the long-lost daughter of Snow White and Prince Charming, was the only one who could break this spell and save them all.

 This series stars Ginnifer Goodwin as Snow White/Mary Margaret Blanchard, Jennifer Morrison as the daughter Emma Swan, Lana Parrilla as The Evil Queen/Regina Mills, and Josh Dallas as Prince Charming/David Nolan

 Season 2 of Once Upon a Time premiered on September 30, 2012.
 As in Season 1, Season 2 had the storyline interspersed between Storybrooke and the fairy-tale world.

 The main characters from Season 1 were back in Season 2.
 These include characters from the fairy-tale world; Red Riding Hood, Belle, Mad Hatter, Jiminy Cricket, Pinocchio, the 7-Dwarfs, and Blue Fairy.

 New fairy tale characters that were introduced for Season 2 were Princess Aurora, Mulan, Captain Hook, Peter Pan, Prince Phillip, Sir Lancelot, and Giant from Jack & the Beanstalk.

 The first half of Season 3 premiered in September 2013 in the USA and the second half in March 2014.